Things To Do

 You can walk as far as you want.
 Make sure to come back before it gets dark – there are no lights along the walkway.

-Best time to come here is in the afternoon when it’s less hot.
+The best time to come here is in the afternoon when it’s less hot.
 A walk can be easily combined with a beautiful sunset at the Pagoda.

 Fishmarket - Jembatan Puri